 (PDF – FAQS – Official NEOM Site)

-NEOM Zone will be a safe and stable society that supports diversity and multiculturalism.
-Healthcare, education, jobs, transport and accommodation will be as widely available as humanly possible.
+Neom Zone will be a safe and stable society that supports diversity and multiculturalism.
+Healthcare, education, jobs, transport and accommodation will be as widely available as humanly possible in this master-planned community.
 According to a DiscoverNeom Fact Sheet, one of the six main pillars of NEOM is described like this:

 "THE NEXT GENERATION OF HEALTHY LIVING AND TRANSPORT: NEOM will allow its residents to reach many locations via walking or biking and also have an unprecedented transportation infrastructure, built on future transportation technologies."

 (PDF – Fact Sheet – Official NEOM Site)

 Saudi Crown Prince Mohammed bin Salman is a true visionary, wise beyond his years.
 He has learned from the success of projects like Dubai, and understands what it will take to equal or surpass that achievement.
 He also has no doubt learned from the relative failures of other attempts at mega-projects around the world.

 It appears that with its quasi autonomous status, NEOM will be more liberal than Saudi Arabia proper which is typically described as conservative by many in the West.
 And by exercising a hands off approach, the Prince and his team seem intent on creating a grand catalyst by providing the infrastructure, stability, fairness and openness that might encourage the finest talent to the Gulf from around the world.
 And encourage the return of some talented expatriates who had left for greener pastures.

 " 'This place is not for conventional people or conventional companies, this will be a place for the dreamers for the world,' he [Crown Prince Mohammed bin Salman] said… 'The strong political will and the desire of a nation.
 All the success factors are there to create something big in Saudi Arabia,' he added."